JohnP105/NinjaFruit_C/README.md

 ## Features

-- **SDL Graphics**: Colorful fruit and bomb objects with rotation and slicing effects
+- **SDL Graphics**: Colorful custom-drawn fruits (apple, banana, orange) and bombs with rotation and slicing effects
 - **Threading**: Spawns fruits in a separate thread to demonstrate thread synchronization
 - **Forking**: Uses a child process to manage power-ups
 - **Pipes**: Communication between parent and child processes for power-up events